-The municipality Iselsberg-Stronach offers a great view on the city of Lienz, on the bottom of the valley as well as on the Lienz Dolomites.
+Iselsberg-Stronach offers a great view on the town of Lienz, on the valley basin and on the Lienz Dolomites.

 Image gallery: Iselsberg-Stronach

-Here you can perfectly relax!
-The 1,209 m high Iselsberg mountain is both popular with guests and inhabitants, as there are several hiking trails across the alpine pastures.
-Equally interesting are excursions in the Hohe Tauern National Park, a unique natural landscape.
-Up the surroundings of the municipality there are the earth pillars of Stronach, a remnant of the last Ice Age.
-These geological formations are a popular photo scene and if you walk on, you reach the wetland biotope Zwischenberger Lacke.
-On 8,000 sqm it represents a great habitat for rare animal and plant species.
+Here you can perfectly relax: The 1,209 m high Iselsberg mountain is a well-known excursion destination.
+Equally interesting are the geological formations of the Stronach Earth Pyramids, remnants of the last Ice Age and a popular photo motif.
+If you walk on, you reach the wetland biotope Zwischenberger Lacke, a great habitat for rare animal and plant species.

-The municipal area has also got some interesting constructions to offer, such as the well-preserved Walchenstein ruin, dating back to the 12th century.
-This knight castle was used by the Counts of Gorizia for safeguarding the borders and was restored in the 20th century, when it started deteriorating after the knight’s family became extinct.
-Two sacred buildings that are particularly worth to be visited are the succursal church Zum Schutzengel (guardian angel) and the Lourdes chapel.
-The former was constructed in 1759 by the master bricklayer “Blasl” in Baroque style.
-Worth noticing in its interior are above all the altar dating back to the 19th century, and St. Nepomuk from the 18th century.
-The Lourdes chapel was constructed in 1900 and hosts a tuff stone grotto with an illustration of Bernadette Soubirous, to who the Virgin Mother appeared at Lourdes.
-At the outer wall of the chapel a commemorative plaque reminds on the neighbouring birth house of Franz Defregger.
+The village features some interesting buildings, such as the well-preserved Walchenstein Ruin from the 12th century.
+The castle was used by the Counts of Gorizia for safeguarding the borders.
+Also two sacred buildings are worth a visit: the Guardian Angel Succursal Church - constructed in 1759 by the master bricklayer "Blasl" in Baroque style - and the Lourdes Chapel.
+The latter hosts a tuff stone grotto with an illustration of Bernadette Soubirous, to who the Virgin Mother appeared at Lourdes.
+A commemorative plaque reminds on the neighbouring birth house of Franz Defregger.